 Were you confident about starting the business?

-I wasn’t sure then, and I’m still not sure now.
+I wasn’t sure back then, and I’m still not sure now.
 (Laughter) All I know is that I want to do something meaningful.
 The more I encounter the various problems caused by scrap tires, the more convinced I am that what we’re doing will be of great significance in the future.
 Sometimes people ask me why I’ve chosen such a difficult path.
-Whenever that happens, I reply, “I find this work just as fun as playing.”
+Whenever that happens, I reply, “This work is just as fun as playing.”

 Value that grows the more we work together